 Of course, your loved one wants to toast the bar mitzvah, kiss the bride and meet the new baby.
-Maybe the dream is a vacation at the lake or a bucket list adventure.
-Skype doesn’t let you hug the ones you love.
+Maybe the dream is a vacation at the lake, a bucket list adventure or simply reuniting with family and friends you haven't seen since before the pandemic.
+Zoom doesn’t let you hug the ones you love.
 And it makes the Grand Canyon look like a screensaver.

 You’d like to make the milestone trip happen, but caregiving can be tough even in familiar surroundings.
 The thought of leaving the routine you have carefully established to guide the person you love through the complications of modern transportation may fill your head with dread.
 Is it wise?
 Is it even doable?

 Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.